 - 1. The adoption of this Zoning Ordinance shall have the effect of repealing the prior Zoning Ordinance (Appendix B of the City of Port Wentworth Code of Ordinances) and replacing all ordinances and parts of ordinances in conflict with this ordinance. - 2.
-The repeal of any language within the ordinance, or any expiration by virtue of any provision contained within the ordinance, shall not affect any right accrued, any offense committed, any penalty or punishment incurred, or any proceeding commenced before the repeal took effect or the regulation expired.

-- 3. When any language which repealed another shall itself be repealed, the previous language shall not be revived without being approved as a text amendment to this ordinance, as detailed in Article 17. - B. Approval and Effective Date.
-This ordinance is a restatement of the City of Port Wentworth Zoning Ordinance approved on \\\\\, 2023, and effective on \\\\\, 2023.
+When any language which repealed another shall itself be repealed, the previous language shall not be revived without being approved as a text amendment to this ordinance, as detailed in Article 17. - B. Approval and Effective Date.
+This ordinance is a restatement of the City of Port Wentworth Zoning Ordinance approved on , 2023, and effective on , 2023.